0x62/LocalPrinter/README.md

 it would integrate with iOS (perhaps using a public calendar link and `node-ical`?).
 Pull requests welcome!

-* Stocks and market activity
+[] Stocks, crypto and market activity
-* Crypto
-* Puzzles (cross words, sudoku etc)
+[] Puzzles (cross words, sudoku etc)
-* Calendar providers
+[] Calendar providers
-* Todo/reminders providers
+[] Todo/reminders providers

+## Plugin ideas

+These are plugins I think would be cool, but are lower priority

 ## 🎛 Creating 3rd-party plugins